-The main aim of this website is to synthesise some of the key ideas and research findings from the fields of instructional design, learning design and multimedia learning and to show how they can be applied to the design and development of blended and online learning in higher education.
+The main aim of this website is to synthesise some of the key ideas, learning theories and research findings from the fields of instructional design, learning design and multimedia learning and to show how they can be applied to the design and development of blended and online learning in higher education.

 More specifically I aim to:

 Share and discuss high-quality research evidence focussing on instructional design, learning design, learning with multimedia, blended learning and online learning in higher education.

 Explore the evidence-informed design and development of online learning from individual resources and activities to modules and programmes.